Full-stack-Web-Dev-BD/Nostr-Pulschain-Client/README.md

 5. **Documentation and Training**:
    - Develop comprehensive documentation for the AEVC library, including usage guidelines, tutorials, and API references.
    - Conduct training sessions for developers to familiarize them with the AEVC library and its usage.

-6. **Community Engagement**:
-   - Engage with the developer community to gather feedback and insights.
-   - Encourage open communication, bug reporting, and feature requests.
-   - Incorporate user feedback into the development process to improve the AEVC library.

 7. **Maintenance and Support**:
    - Establish a plan for ongoing maintenance and support of the AEVC library post-launch.
    - Regularly release updates, bug fixes, and security patches to ensure the stability and security of the library.